-MALAYAN COLLEGES MINDANAO (A MAPÚA SCHOOL), INC.
+MALAYAN COLLEGES MINDANAO, A MAPÚA SCHOOL, INC. (Operating under the name of Mapua Malayan Colleges Mindanao)

-Incorporated in 2015, Malayan Colleges Mindanao (A Mapua School), Inc. was established to offer Mapua-education in Davao and Mindanao.
+Incorporated in 2015, Mapua Malayan Colleges Mindanao was established to offer Mapua-education in Davao and Mindanao.
 MCM looms along General Douglas MacArthur Highway in Matina, Davao City, and opened its doors to senior high school and college students on July 2, 2018.

-MCM has the core vision of transforming students to become globally competitive professionals highly preferred by industries locally and abroad.
+MMCM has the core vision of transforming students to become globally competitive professionals highly preferred by industries locally and abroad.
 The institution also distinguishes itself from rest of the colleges and universities in Mindanao through: